devcontainer-community/devcontainer-community.github.io/src/content/posts/20250303-prebuild-devcontainer.md

 ## Conclusion

 Prebuilding dev containers is a great way to speed up the setup of your development environment.
 By using the `devcontainers/ci` action, you can easily build and push the dev container to the GitHub Container Registry.
 This way, the dev container is ready to be used by anyone who wants to work on your project.

+The code can be found in the Github repository at [bascodes/prebuild-devcontainer-gha](https://github.com/bascodes/prebuild-devcontainer-gha)